-(a) General

-(1) The audit must be completed, and the data collection form described in paragraph (b) of this section and reporting package described in paragraph (c) of this section must be submitted within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
+- (a) General - (1) The audit must be completed, and the data collection form described in paragraph (b) of this section and reporting package described in paragraph (c) of this section must be submitted within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
 If the due date falls on a Saturday, Sunday, or Federal holiday, the reporting package is due the next business day.
 (Refer also to 10 CFR § 600.226, Non-Federal audit, 10 CFR §600.126, Non-Federal audits, and 45 CFR §75.501, Audit requirement)

-The Authority has not timely submitted the Single Audit Reporting Packages for the years ended June 30, 2021, and 2022.
+The Authority has not timely submitted the Single Audit Reporting Packages for the year ended 2023.